Miss Austen is a fictionalized tale of Jane Austen's sister, Cassandra, and her role in the author's life |

 The book begins with Cassandra, now in her sixties and two decades since Jane's passing, visiting Kintbury, a village, that in today's world, is a thirty mile drive north of Winchester.
 This village is rich with connections: it was the home of Cassandra's fiancé, who tragically died of malaria while serving as a British army chaplain in the West Indies, and also, in the particularly good fortune of a Janeite-historical fiction author, the home of Gill Hornby.

 Cassandra's journey to Kintbury comes shortly after the death of her fiance's eldest brother, Fulwar Fowle.
-Like the Austen sister's father, Fulwar was a pastor, however, unlike the Austens, no Fowle son was interested in succeeding their father as a clergyman of the parish.
+Like Mr. Austen, Fulwar was a pastor, however, unlike the Austens, no Fowle son was interested in succeeding their father as a clergyman of the parish.
 That meant the three daughters of Fulwar - two unmarried, one widowed - were forced to quickly decide upon a permanent solution to impending displacement. . . or so some thought.

 Hornby deftly volleys readers back and forth from the Austen girls in "early bloom" to Cassandra's senior years, searching in the Kintbury rectory for any incriminating personal correspondences of her beloved sister.
 In this search, she assumes the role of uninvited puppet master of the Fowle sisters' destiny.

 Hornby not only has the Kintbury connection to Cassandra, but also understands the role of the invisible sibling of a well-known author.
 Her brother is writer, Nick Hornby, whose novels include, "High Fidelity" and "About a Boy", both made into feature length movies.
-In an interview with inews last year, Gill Hornby said, while laughing, that she was "absolutely used to being batted out of the way at cocktail parties as people try to get to the main event".
+In an interview with inews last year, Gill Hornby said, with a smile, that she was "absolutely used to being batted out of the way at cocktail parties as people try to get to the main event".

 In 'Miss Austen', Cassandra reminisces about happy times spent with Jane at Chawton (a cottage on the estate of their wealthy brother, Edward), the challenges of living in Bath with their parents and the very sad last days in Winchester.
 (We visited all three sites, 2006 and 2011, and now have added Kintbury to our wish list of future trips.)